tom-wray/swapi-issues-tomwray/README.md

 npm install
 ```

--   Modify your app by editing the files in `static/character-panel/src/`.
+-   Modify the app by editing the files in `static/character-panel/src/`.

--   Build your app (inside of the `static/character-panel` directory):
+-   Build the app (inside of the `static/character-panel` directory):

 ```
 npm run build
 ```

--   Deploy your app by running:
+-   Deploy the app by running:

 ```
 forge deploy
 ```

--   Install your app in an Atlassian site by running:
+-   Install the app in an Atlassian site by running:

 ```
 forge install